 Greetings!
 I am a faculty in the Civil and Environmental Engineering Department at Mizzou.
-I currently serve as a Faculty Fellow for Research, Industrial Engagement, and Entrepreneurship in the College of Engineering assisting the Associate Dean for Research and the Dean on various strategic initiatives.
-I also serve as the Director of Graduate Studies for the Civil and Environmental Engineering department.
+I currently serve as the department chair.
+Previously, I served as Faculty Fellow for Research, Industrial Engagement, and Entrepreneurship in the College of Engineering assisting the Associate Dean for Research and the Dean on various strategic initiatives.
+From 2016-2019, I served as the Director of Graduate Studies for the Civil and Environmental Engineering department.
 My specialty area is Transportation Systems Engineering.
 I work in the areas of Freeway Traffic Operations, Intelligent Transportation Systems (ITS), Work Zone Driver Behavior, Innovative Intersection Designs, and Network Disruptions and Evacuation.
 My research has been supported by Missouri DOT, Virginia DOT, Federal Highway Administration (FHWA), Strategic Highway Safety Program (SHRP 2), and National Science Foundation (NSF).
 Some of the recent research involved evaluating Variable Speed Limits, Smart Work Zone Deployments, Diverging Diamond, Hurricane Evacuation, and Connected Vehicle Applications.

 Prior to joining MU, I worked as a Research Scientist for the Virginia Center for Transportation Innovation and Research (VCTIR) conducting research in ITS and Traffic Engineering.
 VCTIR is one of the nation’s leading transportation research centers and is responsible for all research conducted at the Virginia DOT.
 While at VCTIR, I served as the principal investigator on Freeway Service Patrol Scheduling and Planning, Optimal Sensor Placement for Travel Time Estimation, Large-scale Hurricane Evacuation Modeling, among other projects.